GLIMPSE OF ONE LIFE

 Life was a disappointment to me and during my time in San Juan I attempted to drown out past memories through alcohol.
 However, when one wakes up the next day the memories are still there!
 Many times I could have slipped out of this life to face the terrible consequences of Hell.
 I am thankful for the saving grace of God, through His Son; who later in my life, would bring me the joy I was searching for.

 The Bible speaks of the effects of alcohol in the 23rd chapter of the Book of Proverbs: Who has woe?
 Who has sorrow?
 Who has contentions?
 Who has babbling?
 Who has wounds without cause?
 Who has redness of eyes?
 They that tarry long at the wine; they that go to seek mixed wine.
-At the last it bitten like a serpent.
+At the last it bites like a serpent.
 Your eyes shall behold strange women, and your heart shall utter perverse things.
 They have stricken me, you shall say; they have beaten me, and I felt it not: when shall I awake?
-I will seek it yet again.
+I will seek it yet again!

 Many cancer patients can say: "I am a survivor."
 Of my tour of duty in San Juan I can say that I was a survivor because of who was watching over me; even though I did not acknowledge Him as my Lord and Savior.
 A book could have been written concerning my activities in San Juan alone; I have much to be grateful for as a survivor of my own doing!